Cheese up your life!

 How it all began: the prehistoric origins of dairying and cheese–making in Ireland and continental Europe Dr Jessica Smyth, Research Associate in Neolithic Archaeology, University of Bristol

 What happened next and why?: from Medieval Ireland as the high point of cheese–making, to the 17th and 18th century decline and modern revival Regina Sexton, Food Historian, University College Cork

 The science of what makes a food delicious: how taste, smell, sight, texture and even descriptions combine in our brains to produce flavour, pleasure and reward Professor Edmund T Rolls, Oxford Centre for Computational Neuroscience and University of Warwick

 Putting it into practice: innovative sensory analysis to develop flavour maps and food pairings for cheese Lisbeth Ankersen, Super–taster and CEO of Innova Consult, Denmark

 Winnie Pauli, Director of Diet & Health, Danish Agriculture & Food Council; Laurent Damiens, Director of Communications, CNIEL, France; Dr Mike Johnston MBE, Chief Executive, Dairy Council for Northern Ireland

-Symposium delegates enjoyed delicious and imaginative cheese dishes from Merchant chef Patrick Leonard including a very special cheese on toast – sourdough, brie, burnt leeks and fenugreek; croque madame – soft blue cheese and pickled beetroot; and mature cheddar and bacon macarons.
+Symposium delegates enjoyed delicious and imaginative cheese dishes from Merchant chef Patrick Leonard and his team including a very special cheese on toast – sourdough, brie, burnt leeks and fenugreek; croque madame – soft blue cheese and pickled beetroot; and mature cheddar and bacon macarons.
 See the gallery for some mouth–watering photographs.